avast/retdec-idaplugin/README.md

 ## User Guide

-**Note: The user guide, in its present state, assumes that the RetDec IDA plugin is downloaded as a binary package from the [RetDec](https://retdec.com/) official web page.
-This will be fixed in the future.
-You can still use it to learn about the plugin, just use files built in this repository instead of those distributed in a binary package.**

 The user guide in a PDF form is located in `doc/user_guide/user_guide.pdf`.

 You can build your own guide by running `make` in `doc/user_guide` directory: